ustwo/prism-carbon/README.md

    - run "Open Runtime Terminal" command
    - In the "Runtime Terminal" that appears, run your file.
    - The carbon costs and log will appear in the sidebar, and a coloured indicator in the status bar.
 They show the cost of using an LLM in real time, as each API call happens.
+7. For the Carbon Dash Board:
+   - press "command" + "shift" + " P " then type in Carbon dashboard
+   - press the bar named "carbon Dashboard"

 <p>
     This is currently the same for both developers and users.
 However, we plan to have the extension downloadable from the VScode store for users.